 Our approach to procurement

-At Depot, we’re keen to apply circular economy principles, so we are constantly considering the life cycle of all of our products.
+We’re keen to apply circular economy principles, so we are constantly considering the life cycle of all of our products.
 This is in order to maximise on responsibly feeding resources back into the cycle, therefore reducing the necessity for an ‘end of the line’ solution for product waste.
-We also apply the Reduce, Reuse, Recycle (in that order) principles to inform our decision making.
+We apply the Rethink, Refuse, Reduce, Reuse, Repurpose, Recycle (in that order) principles to inform our decision making.

 We try to choose supplies that have the lowest possible footprint taking into account their locality (to keep transportation emissions to a minimum), ethical and environmental credentials as well as the positive impacts of their produce.
 We often work in close partnership with our suppliers to really understand their product’s provenance.
 We are also prepared where necessary to challenge and demand more responsible practises from our suppliers, which is, more often than not, met with a positive and proactive response.